 Meet the Governors

-Anne Rushton – Vice Chair
+Anne Rushton – Chair

 Maria is the Local Authority governor, and brings over 10 years’ local government experience to the governing body.
 Her experience working in public health and particularly within mental health means she has a keen interest in the health and wellbeing of the students and staff at SJP.
 Maria intends to apply this through the remit of the new Welfare Committee, which she will chair, and the Curriculum & Personnel Committee.
 She is a practising Catholic at Our Lady Immaculate in Chelmsford, and has several family members and friends who have attended SJP previously.

 Mary is a Chartered Engineer working part-time as a highway engineer and as an exam invigilator at SJP.
 This experience is advantageous to her participation in the Health & Safety committee, which she chairs and the Finance and Premises committee.
 Mary joined the Governing Board as a Parent Governor in December 2015 and transferred to being a Foundation Governor in May 2018.
 She is a parishioner of St Augustine of Canterbury, in Chelmsford and has a son at SJP.

 Richard has created a large I.T. and data business that operates in over 150 countries, he is currently Chairman of several businesses and occasionally lectures on entrepreneurship to university students.
 Richard’s is formerly chair of the Finance committee and more recently chaired the Curriculum and Personnel committee.
 Richard converted to Catholicism in 2010 and is married with three children who still seem to occupy his spare time.